Artificial Intelligence for Microbiology and Microbiome Research: Application Scenarios

-Note that both plasmids and viruses are mobile genetic elements --- a type of genetic material that can move around within a genome or be transferred from one species to another.
-Mobile genetic elements are often referred to as selfish genetic elements, because they have the ability to promote their own transmission at the expense of other genes in the genome.
-Mobile genetic elements are found in all organisms.
-The set of mobile genetic elements in an organism is called a mobilome, including viruses, plasmids, transposons, integrons, introns, etc. Recently, deep learning methods have been developed to simultaneously identify both viruses and plasmids, the two major components of the mobilome.
+Recently, deep learning methods have been developed to simultaneously identify both viruses and plasmids, the two major components of the mobilome.
 For example, PPR-Meta is the first tool that can simultaneously identify phage and plasmid fragments from metagenomic assemblies efficiently and reliably~\cite{fang2019ppr}.
 PPR-Meta leveraged a novel architecture, Bi-path CNN, to improve the performance for short fragments.
-The Bi-path CNN leverages both base and codon information to enhance performance: the ``base path'' is effective for extracting sequence features of noncoding regions, while the ``codon path'' is useful for capturing features of coding regions. geNomad is a hybrid framework that combines the strengths of alignment-free and alignment-based models for concurrent identification and annotation of both plasmids and viruses in sequencing data~\cite{camargo2023identification}.
-To achieve that, geNomad processes user-provided nucleotide sequences via two distinct branches.
-In the sequence branch (``alignment-free''), the inputs are one-hot encoded and passed through an IGLOO neural network, which evaluates them by identifying non-local sequence motifs.
-In the marker branch (``alignment-based''), the proteins encoded by the input sequences are annotated with markers specific to chromosomes, plasmids, or viruses.
-Here, the key idea behind the IGLOO neural network is to leverage the relationships between ``non-local patches'' sliced from feature maps generated by successive convolutions to effectively represent long sequences, allowing it to handle both short and long sequences efficiently, unlike traditional RNNs which struggle with very long sequences~\cite{sourkov2018igloo}.
+The Bi-path CNN leverages both base and codon information to enhance performance: the ``base path'' is effective for extracting sequence features of noncoding regions, while the ``codon path'' is useful for capturing features of coding regions.

 \phantomsection